stepanstipl/kore/doc/local-quick-start.md

 # Local Quick Start Guide

-In this guide, we'll walk you through how to use the Appvia Kore CLI to set up a sandbox team environment locally and deploy a sample application.
+In this guide, we'll walk you through how to use the Kore CLI to set up a sandbox team environment locally and deploy a sample application.

-We'll showcase how Appvia Kore can give you a head start with setting up [clusters](https://www.redhat.com/en/topics/containers/what-is-a-kubernetes-cluster), team members and environments.
+We'll showcase how Kore can give you a head start with setting up [clusters](https://www.redhat.com/en/topics/containers/what-is-a-kubernetes-cluster), team members and environments.

 **NOTE** The installation of Kore created by the `kore alpha local` command in this quick start is suitable for testing and proof-of-concept work only.
 Bootstrapping a production installation of Kore is coming soon with [issue/340](https://github.com/appvia/kore/issues/340).